 Which is exactly why the regime filter matters.

-What FIS Is — In Plain Advisor Language
+What RXI Is — In Plain Advisor Language

-FIS stands for Fuzzy Inference System.
-Set aside the technical name.
-In practice, it is a rules-based regime filter that reads the current market environment and answers one question: is this market oscillating, or is it trending directionally?
+RXI™ — Regime eXecution Intelligence — is CoinRoc’s rules-based regime filter.
+It reads the current market environment and answers one question: is this market oscillating, or is it trending directionally?

 Grid trading is structurally advantaged in oscillating, range-bound markets.
 It is structurally disadvantaged in sustained directional trends, because the price moves too far in one direction for the grid to complete round-trips.
 A market trending sharply downward will repeatedly trigger the buy side of the grid without the corresponding sell, accumulating inventory that loses value as the price continues to fall.